MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-best-price-calculations.md

 ```
 The calculation that links these three new fields is based on the following events:

-- OnAfterSetFilters() – Sets the filter on the price list line when the best price is being searched;
+- OnAfterSetFilters() – Sets the filter on the price list line when the best price is being searched.
 - OnAfterFillBuffer() – Copies the value from the sales line to the buffer.
 - FindItemToAttachToInLine() - Defines the value of the item number stored in the sales line that we attach to.